 Why is the Indo-Pacific region important?

-- It is a region that is rich with natural resources and mineral resources.
+- It is a region that is rich with natural resources like mineral resources and fishes.

-- It consists of Strait of Malacca, Sunda Strait and Lombok strait – routes which are vital for global trade.
+- It consists of the Strait of Malacca, Sunda Strait and Lombok Strait – routes that are vital for global trade.

 - It consists of the South China Sea which is located in the Central Indo-Pacific region.